TransPose: 6D Object Pose Estimation with Geometry-Aware Transformer: Introduction

 Compared with RGB images, point clouds can provide a wealth of spatial geometry structure information and topological relations of the point cloud.
 Naturally, methods based on point cloud are more appropriate in complicated scenarios.
 However, it is quite challenging to process point clouds using convolution neural networks like 2D vision tasks due to the irregularity of point clouds.
 How to obtain the geometric features of objects more effectively is the key challenge to point clouds-based object pose estimation methods.
 The PointNet series~\cite{qi2017pointnet,qi2017pointnet++} is the pioneering effort that applies Multi-Layer Perceptions(MLPs) to process original point clouds directly.
 Furthermore, they devise hierarchical structures to learn local high dimensional features with increasing contextual scales.
 Essentially, PointNet series migrates 2D CNN to 3D point cloud to learn the spatial encoding of each individual point features and then aggregate single point to a global point cloud signature.
 Though effective, these methods suffer from information loss during the process of downsampling and pooling.
 To better extract the spatial information, several works attempt to model point cloud as graph structure to obtain spatial features.
 GNN6D~\cite{yin2021graph} performs graph convolution operation to learn inner spatial information of point cloud and fuse the appearance feature with geometry feature.
 DGECN~\cite{cao2022dgecn} leverages local graph and edge convolution to assist in establishing 2D-3D correspondences.
 Nevertheless, these works only obtain local information and consider less about the global propagation and exchange of information.
 Hence, there is still room for improvement in complicated scenarios.

-More recently, Transformer~\cite{vaswani2017attention} is introduced to the computer vision tasks and achieves remarkable results\cite{devlin2018bert,synnaeve2019end,dosovitskiy2020image}, which lead some researchers exploit it to capture better global feature representations of point clouds~\cite{guo2021pct,pan20213d,zhao2021point}.
-Transformer is an attention-based framework, which is first proposed in the field of natural language processing(NLP), and it has been proven to be efficient for the tasks involving long sequences due to the self-attention mechanism.
-In addition, Transformer guarantees inherent permutation invariant for processing a sequence of point, making it a well-suit approach for learning structural features and long-range correlations among local parts of the irregular point cloud.
-However, existing work on point clouds learning based on Transformer attempt to design input sequences that contain more point cloud information and to be more appropriate for the encoder\cite{zhao2021point}, or introduce other attention mechanisms like cross-attention\cite{guo2021pct,pan20213d}, but the lack of inductive bias in Transformer has not been fully investigated.
-The inductive bias refers to a set of prior beliefs and assumptions that guide the learning process and assist the algorithm to make better predictions based on the available data, playing the role of an inherent constraint in traditional visual models.
-We argue that modeling the geometric structure in high-dimensional features by means of inductive bias is essential to obtain accurate pose.
+More recently, Transformer~\cite{vaswani2017attention} is introduced to the computer vision tasks and achieves remarkable results~\cite{devlin2018bert,dosovitskiy2020image}, which lead some researchers exploit it to capture better global feature representations of point clouds~\cite{guo2021pct,zhao2021point}.
+Transformer is an attention-based framework, which is first proposed in the field of natural language processing (NLP), and it has been proven to be efficient for the tasks involving long sequences due to the self-attention mechanism.
+However, Transformer has no inherent inductive bias for 3D visual tasks, which refers to a set of prior beliefs and assumptions that guide the learning process and assist the algorithm to make better predictions based on the available data.
+The inductive bias plays the role of an inherent constraint in traditional visual models.
+For instance, CNN assume that pixels in the same region will have similar features while RNN views that the current state is only dependent on the previous states and is independent of time.
+Existing works on point clouds learning based on Transformer attempt to design input point cloud sequences to be more appropriate for the encoder~\cite{zhao2021point} or introduce other attention mechanisms like cross-attention~\cite{guo2021pct,pan20213d}, but the lack of inductive bias in Transformer has not been fully investigated.